daxisunder/dotfiles/.config/yazi/plugins/restore.yazi/README.md

          # - Restore multiple trashed files separated by comma, also support range:
          #      What file to restore [0..3]: 0-2, 3

-         # Remove --overwrite if you don't want to overwrite existed files and this will abort restoring when there is existed file.
+         # If you remove --overwrite it will exit without restore when there is existed file.
          { on = [ "d", "U" ], run = "shell --block -- clear && trash-restore --overwrite", desc = "Restore deleted file (Interactive)" },
-         # ...
-Other keymaps
        ]
      ```